OC-ComputerScience/student-backend/README.md

 # Student List Backend with Node

 This application allows users to create and maintain a list of students.
-Please visit https://github.com/OC-ComputerScience/student-frontend-vue2 for the Vue 2 frontend repository or https://github.com/OC-ComputerScience/student-frontend-vue3 for the Vue 3 frontend repository.
+Please visit https://github.com/OC-ComputerScience/student-frontend-JS for the JavaScript frontend repository, https://github.com/OC-ComputerScience/student-frontend-vue2 for the Vue 2 frontend repository, or https://github.com/OC-ComputerScience/student-frontend-vue3 for the Vue 3 frontend repository.

 ### Table of Contents
 [Project Setup for your Local Machine](#project-setup-for-your-local-machine)</br>